pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 ```
 <br>

 Consider that I wanted a string added to an integer.
-Then according to our understanding of types and variables thus far, it should be that that types of "int" and "str"
+Then according to our understanding of types and variables thus far, it should be that types of "int" and "str"
 should be able to work together without error.
 Otherwise, this cannot be done.<br>

 ```